chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/laravel.md

 The [Laravel Chainguard Image](https://edu.chainguard.dev/chainguard/chainguard-images/reference/laravel/overview/) is a container image that has the tooling necessary to develop, build, and execute [Laravel](https://laravel.com) applications, including required extensions.
 Laravel is a full-stack PHP framework that enables developers to build complex applications using modern tools and techniques that help streamline the development process.

-In this guide, we'll set up a demo application and demonstrate how you can use Chainguard Images to  develop, build, and run Laravel applications on development and production environments.
+In this guide, we'll set up a demo and demonstrate how you can use Chainguard Images to develop, build, and run Laravel applications.

 This tutorial requires Docker to be installed on your local machine.

-{{< details "Chainguard Images" >}}
-{{< blurb/images >}}
-{{< /details >}}
+If you don't have Docker installed, you can download and install it from the [official Docker website](https://docs.docker.com/get-docker/).

 ## 1. Setting Up a Demo Application